FTC Defense Lawyer

 - Represented affiliate marketers in conjunction with investigations by the Florida Attorney General into the promotion of weight loss and automobile insurance products/services.
 The firm successfully negotiated extremely favorable settlements where respondents paid only a nominal proportion of the damages alleged by the FL OAG.
 Both matters were resolved promptly and quietly, without any resulting litigation or admission of culpability.

-- Represented a pay-per-call network in conjunction with a subpoena issued by the Illinois Attorney General regarding student loan services campaigns.
-Specifically, the investigation focused upon potential violations of the Illinois Consumer Fraud and Deceptive Business Practices Act by various third-party publishers pertaining to the advertising, soliciting and generation of leads from consumers interested in student loan services.
+- Represented a pay-per-call network in conjunction with a subpoena issued by the Illinois Attorney General.
+Specifically, the investigation focused upon potential violations of the Illinois Consumer Fraud and Deceptive Business Practices Act by various third-party publishers pertaining to the advertising, soliciting and generation of leads.
 The firm successfully secured the prompt closure of the investigation.

 - Represented online marketers in a Federal Trade Commission lawsuit prosecuting what the FTC described as deceptive acts or practices in violation of Section 5 of the FTC Act, in connection with the marketing and sale of academic degree and certification programs.
 In doing so, the FTC alleged that defendants misled consumers about their association with recognized high school equivalency programs through the use of deceptive metatags and website names designed to look like legitimate online high schools.
 The firm successfully negotiated extremely favorable settlement terms without protracted litigation or a finding of liability.
 Defendants paid only a small proportion of the damages alleged by the FTC, premised upon the truthfulness of their financial information.